marta-kryven/HumanNavigation/README.md

 # HumanNavigation
-Models for the Human Navigation Project with Sensable City Lab
+Models for the Human Navigation Project with Senseable City Lab

-The code is using Jupyter, whcih needs to be installed to run the snippets
+The code is using Jupyter, which needs to be installed to run the snippets